mohamedalhajjar/lm-evaluation-harness-multilingual/lm_eval/tasks/leaderboard-french/README.md

 # Leaderboard evaluations
-Our goal with this group is to create an unchanging through time version of evaluations that will power the Open LLM Leaderboard on HuggingFace.
+Our goal with this group is to diversify the stable sets by enabling them to a new category of models Namely, Multilingual Models and in process create an unchanging through time version of evaluations that will power the Open LLM French Leaderboard on HuggingFace.

 As we want to evaluate models across capabilities, the list currently contains:
-- BBH (3-shots, multichoice)
+- BBH-fr (3-shots, multichoice)
-- GPQA (0-shot, multichoice)
+- GPQA-fr (0-shot, multichoice)
-- mmlu-pro (5-shots, multichoice)
+- mmmlu-fr (5-shots, multichoice)
-- Musr (0-shot, multichoice)
+- Musr-fr (0-shot, multichoice)
-- ifeval (0-shot, generative)
+- ifeval-fr (0-shot, generative)
-- Math-lvl-5 (4-shots, generative, minerva version)
+- Math-lvl-5-fr (4-shots, generative, minerva version)

-Details on the choice of those evals can be found [here](https://huggingface.co/spaces/open-llm-leaderboard/blog) !
+Details on the choice of those evals can be found [here]([https://huggingface.co/spaces/open-llm-leaderboard/blog](https://huggingface.co/le-leadboard)) !

 ## BigBenchHard (BBH)